amcgarvey93/amcgarvey93/README.md

 I'm currently working at [The Sales Factory](https://www.thesalesfactory.com/) and responsible for all data operations.
 The main focus of my work is to develop integrations with our systems, automate reporting tasks, and create more efficient workflows.
 Back in university I developed the R package [easypower](https://cran.r-project.org/web/packages/easypower/index.html) to help make performing a power analysis and reading the output easier and more user friendly.

+**-This GitHub isn't updated much due to being focused on internal application/system development**

 ### What are some things I actively work on?
 - Developing easy to use apps in R Shiny for quick product development and testing.
 Some of these apps utilize persistent data storage to edit fields in  our database and sync with other systems
 - Using CRM APIs to develop integrations so we can have more oversight on our work.
-I've developed 'call log' integrations for HubSpot, Outreach, and Salesforce is currently in the works
+I've developed 'call log' integrations for HubSpot and Outreach
 - Automating nearly any reporting task to save time for employees

 ### What languages am I using right now?